Youth Programmes

 Youth Work programmes and activities for young people aged 12-18.

-Glasgow Life is committed to providing young people with access to a range of learning opportunities and activities that develop their skills, improve their health and wellbeing, increase their confidence and support them to make the most of opportunities in their personal, family, community and working lives.
+Glasgow Life is committed to giving young people access to a range of learning opportunities and activities.
+These will develop their skills, improve their health and wellbeing and increase their confidence.
+We aim to support them to make the most of opportunities in their personal, family, community and working lives.

 I've gained a lot from getting involved.
 I've had the chance to take part in so many things and learned a lot.
 I've met new people who have become friends and the staff are really friendly and helpful.